-According to Dr. Rodolfo Arcovedo, breast cancer surgeon affiliated with Sharp Chula Vista Medical Center, the negative relationship between sugar and cancer is not a new discovery; it has been a topic of research and discussion since the 1950s.
+According to Dr. Rodolfo Arcovedo, a general surgeon affiliated with Sharp Chula Vista Medical Center who frequently treats patients with breast cancer, the relationship between sugar and cancer is not a new discovery; it has been a topic of research and discussion since the 1950s.

-“Sugar contains glucose and fructose, which are both carbohydrates, that seem to stimulate breast cancer cell mechanisms and allow these cells to grow and metastasize,” says Dr. Arcovedo.
-“This new development adds to existing evidence that such a concentrated amount of carbohydrates found in artificial sweeteners and high-fructose corn syrup may indeed facilitate breast cancer growth.”
+“Sugar contains glucose and fructose, which are both carbohydrates that seem to stimulate breast cancer cell mechanisms and allow these cells to grow and metastasize,” says Dr. Arcovedo.
+“This adds to existing evidence that such a concentrated amount of carbohydrates found in artificial sweeteners and high-fructose corn syrup may facilitate breast cancer growth.”

-While the new developments of this long-standing research are still in the preliminary stages, it is important to recognize the effect diet has on our overall health.
-Diets high in sugar increase the risk for developing heart disease, Type 2 diabetes and obesity.
+While the connection between sugar and cancer continues to be studied, it is important to recognize the effect diet has on our overall health.
+Diets high in sugar may also increase the risk for heart disease, Type 2 diabetes and obesity.